-- 31. There are equivalent policies in the draft Plan Strategy to the regional policies described in LAP and draft BMAP. - 32.
-This application is for new housing in the open countryside.
-The strategic policy for new housing in the countryside is set out at page 66 of the draft Plan Strategy. - 33.
+- 26. There are equivalent policies in the Plan Strategy to the regional policies described in LAP and draft BMAP. - This application is for new housing in the open countryside.
+The strategic policy for new housing in the countryside is set out in Part 1 of the Plan Strategy. - 28.
 Strategic Policy 09 Housing in the Countryside states:

-- (a) provide appropriate, sustainable, high quality rural dwellings, whilst protecting rural character and the environment - (b) resist urban sprawl in the open countryside which mars the distinction between the rural area and urban settlements - (c) protect the established rural settlement pattern and allow for vibrant sustainable communities.
+- (a) provide appropriate, sustainable, high quality rural dwellings, whilst protecting rural character and the environment - (b) resist urban sprawl in the open countryside which mars the distinction between the rural area and urban settlements - (c) protect the established rural settlement pattern and allow for vibrant sustainable communities. - 29.
+The following operational policies in Part 2 of the Plan Strategy also apply.